kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 🔹 What I worked on.<br />
 🔹 Bugs I have solved.<br />
 🔹 What I achieved.<br />
-🔹 What didn’t go well — and what did I learn.<br />
+🔹 What didn’t go well — and what I learned.<br />
 🔹 Any standout moments or breakthroughs.

 ---